stanleybak/vnncomp2021/README.md

 Each tool author will be given access to an amazon cloud instance running Ubuntu 20.04 LTS, where they will download any required licenses for their tool.

-The tool's scripts (provided in a .zip file) will then be copied to the home folder and unzipped.
-The VNNCOMP organizers will then run an 'install_tool.sh' script to install the tool, and then, for each benchmark instance, scipts will call 'setup_benchmark.sh' followed by 'run_benchmark.sh', which should produce a results file.
+The tool's scripts will then be copied to the home folder.
+The VNNCOMP organizers will then run an 'install_tool.sh' script to install the tool, and then, for each benchmark instance, scipts will call 'prepare_instance.sh' followed by 'run_instance.sh', which should produce a results file.

 ### Scripts